gpbl/react-day-picker/docs/docs/api-input.md

 <picture style="text-align: center;display: block"><a href="/examples/input-advanced.html"><img src="../images/demo-input.png" width="200" /></a></picture>

-Use the `DayPickerInput` component to render an input field opening with the `DayPicker` in an overlay.
+Use the `DayPickerInput` component to render an input field opening  the `DayPicker` in an overlay.

 ```js
 import DayPickerInput from 'react-day-picker/DayPickerInput';